Everest Panorama Trekking | 9 Days

 • Breakfast: includes full trip.

-• Lunch: During the trekking (6Lunches)
+• Lunch: During the trekking (includes full trip)

-• Dinner: During the trekking (6 Dinners)
+• Dinner: During the trekking (includes full trip)

-Guide and Potter
+Guide and Porter

 • English speaking tour guide in Kathmandu valley